 - Card-less Transactions: No need for a debit card or ATM card, just your Aadhaar.

-- Secure: Your fingerprint or iris scan makes it very secure, as only you can authorise transactions.
+- Secure: Your fingerprint or iris scan makes it highly secure, as only you can authorise transactions.

 - Convenient: You can withdraw cash, check your balance, or send money at various agent points.

-- Inclusive: It helps people who don’t have bank accounts or find traditional banking difficult.
+- Inclusive: It benefits individuals who lack bank accounts or find traditional banking challenging.

 Key Features Explained